co-dh/chess/chess2.md

 10000000b
 10000000b
 10000000b
-q)sh first attack[`R] /` rook at position 0 can attack all positions of same row or column.
+    sh first attack[`R] /` rook at position 0 can attack all positions of same row or column.
 11111111b
 10000000b
 10000000b